aras-p/smol-cube/readme.md

 - Access and inspection of the loaded LUT data.

 In order to use the library, compile `src/smol_cube.cpp` in your project, and include `src/smol_cube.h`.
+If building with clang/gcc for x64, compile with SSE4.1 or later (`-msse4.1`).

 License is either MIT or Unlicense, whichever is more convenient for you.